paulmillr/chokidar/README.md

 - **v1 (Apr 7, 2015):** Glob support, symlink support, tons of bugfixes.
 Node 0.8+ is supported
 - **v0.1 (Apr 20, 2012):** Initial release, extracted from [Brunch](https://github.com/brunch/brunch/blob/9847a065aea300da99bd0753f90354cde9de1261/src/helpers.coffee#L66)

+## Also

+Why was chokidar named this way?
+What's the meaning behind it?

+>Chowkidar is a transliteration of a Hindi word meaning 'watchman, gatekeeper', चौकीदार.
+This ultimately comes from Sanskrit _ चतुष्क_ (crossway, quadrangle, consisting-of-four).

 ## License

 MIT (c) Paul Miller (<https://paulmillr.com>), see [LICENSE](LICENSE) file.